SocietyForArtisticResearch/rc-pandoc-help/10-admin-2-reference.md

 #### Log in as a user
 The admins can log in as another user, for example to help resolve issues with a specific account.
 While logged in as another user, you will see a red bar on the top of your window that shows who you are and enables you to switch back to your own account.
 This feature is useful while helping somebody with issues specific to their account.

-Keep in mind: you become this user in all the tabs of your browser window, so you would temporarly lose some of you admin permissions while navigating as this user.-->
+Keep in mind: you become this user in all the tabs of your browser window, so you would temporarily lose some of your admin permissions while navigating as this user.-->

 ### Portal page